Texas mall robbery suspects ID'd as Mexican nationals in US illegally

 Seven suspects who were arrested in connection with an attempted robbery at a jewelry store in Texas over the weekend have been identified as Mexican nationals that were in the U.S. illegally.

-Customs and Border Patrol (CBP) has not determined when the suspects arrived and how long they’ve been here, Fox News has learned, but that is something that they’ll work to determine moving forward.
+U.S. Customs and Border Protection (CBP) has not determined when the suspects arrived and how long they’ve been here, Fox News has learned, but that is something that they’ll work to determine moving forward.

 Once the suspects complete their sentences, they will be turned over to CBP so they can process their immigration and criminal histories accordingly.